hola/challenge_haggling/README.md

 4. We might award one special prize of 400 USD at our discretion.
 5. If you email the link to this page to someone, with challengejs@hola.org in CC, and they enter the competition and win a prize, you will receive half the amount they get (only the first referrer per participant).

+See also the [Russian version](https://habr.com/company/hola/blog/414723/) of this page.

 ## Rules

 * Submit your solution to our [form](https://hola.org/challenges/haggling).
 Do not send solutions by e-mail!